Bellarmine College of Liberal Arts

 2. ACADEMIC STANDING

-The Paul & Daisy Soros Fellowships for New Americans is a fellowship program intended for immigrants and children of immigrants who are pursuing full time graduate degrees at United States institutions.
-Eligible applicants will have a bachelor’s degree as of the fall of 2018, and may be applying to graduate school as they are applying to the fellowship, or they may already be enrolled in the graduate program that they are seeking funding for as of the application deadline.
-The fellowship program is open to all fields of study and fully accredited fulltime graduate degree programs.
-In order to be eligible for the 2018 fellowship, an applicant should be planning to be enrolled full time in an eligible graduate degree program at a US university for the full 2018-19 academic year.
-Eligible applicants must not have begun the third year of the program that they are seeking funding for as of the November 1, 2017 deadline.
+The Paul & Daisy Soros Fellowships for New Americans is a fellowship program intended for immigrants and children of immigrants who are pursuing full-time graduate degrees at United States institutions.
+Eligible applicants will have a bachelor’s degree as of the fall deadline and may be applying to graduate school as they are applying for the fellowship, or they may already be enrolled in the graduate program that they are seeking funding for as of the application deadline.
+The fellowship program is open to all fields of study and fully accredited full-time graduate degree programs.
+In order to be eligible for the 2018 fellowship, an applicant should be planning to be enrolled full-time in an eligible graduate degree program at a US university for the following academic year.
+Eligible applicants must not have begun the third year of the program that they are seeking funding for as of the November deadline.
 Applicants who have a previous graduate degree or who are in a joint-degree program are eligible.

 Ineligible programs: Online programs, executive graduate programs, joint bachelors/master's programs, certificate programs, post-baccalaureate programs, graduate programs that are not in the United States, and graduate programs that are not fully accredited.